 This proficiency test has been developed for assessing the English proficiency of individuals joining CESL Teacher Training programs and courses.

 The essential information about the EPA is as follows:

 - Applicants to CESL Teacher Training programs and courses who cannot provide proof of English proficiency will be required to test this one-hour online test via an application called Qualtrics.

 - This online test is designed to assess academic skills in Reading and Writing.
 For the Reading section, test-takers are required to read a short book excerpt and write a summary of it.
 In the Writing portion, they are given a choice of prompts and have to produce an essay.

 - Using the Common European Frame of Reference (CEFR) Global Proficiency Scale, test-takers will be issued with official score report.

-- Test-takers need to demonstrate a B2 (e.g. independent) level of proficiency on both parts of the EPA to qualify for participation in teacher training courses offered by CESL
+- Test-takers need to demonstrate a B1 or B2 (e.g. independent) level of proficiency on both parts of the EPA, depending on the Teacher Training program or course they intend to enroll in at CESL.

-- The test fee is $50, and potential test-takers will be provided with access details to register for the test.
+- The test fee is $60, and potential test-takers will be provided with access details to register for the test during the application process.

 3. The ITEP